GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/ard-expanded-processing-extent.md

 ## Additional locations

-These maps represent all the additional locations that were added.
+These maps show all the additional locations that were added.

 :::{figure} /_files/ard-expanded-processing-extent/extent_ls.png
 :alt: A map of Australia and surrounding areas annotated with rectangles to indicate the locations of additional Landsat scenes.

-The locations of the additional Landsat scenes.
+The locations of the additional Landsat Tiles.
 :::

 :::{figure} /_files/ard-expanded-processing-extent/extent_s2.png
 :alt: A map of Australia and surrounding areas annotated with rectangles to indicate the locations of additional Sentinel-2 scenes.

-The locations of the additional Sentinel-2 scenes.
+The locations of the additional Sentinel-2 Scenes.
 :::

 ## Full list of locations